sfc-gh-beddy/Document-Processor-Streamlit-Template/DEPLOYMENT_GUIDE.md

 ## 🔍 Testing Your Deployment

 ### Test Document Processor
+1. **Select appropriate model** from the dropdown in the sidebar
+2. **Test model accessibility** using the "Test Model" button
-1. Upload a sample PDF document
+3. Upload a sample PDF document
-2. Verify processing pipeline completes
+4. Verify processing pipeline completes
-3. Check that data appears in your tables
+5. Check that data appears in your tables
+6. Verify model tracking in results

 ### Test AI Extract
 1. Try the file upload tab with a sample document